hendrauzia/padrino-rest-api/README.md

 **Example**

-Let's put the json data to be posted in a file named `body.json`.
+Let's put the json data to be created in a file named `body.json`.

 ```json
 {